 "T" may be assessed in the following ways:

-- T0 – there are no signs of the primary tumor
+- T0 – there are no signs of the primary tumor.

 - T4 – the primary tumor may have any size, but it affects skin or chest wall.
-Symbol T4a means spreading on the chest wall, symbol T4b – spreading on the skin and edema of the involved breast, symbol T4c – affecting both chest wall and skin, symbol T4d – inflammatory oncologic process with edema, pain and redness of the skin
+Symbol T4a means spreading on the chest wall, symbol T4b – spreading on the skin and edema of the involved breast, symbol T4c – affecting both chest wall and skin, symbol T4d – inflammatory oncologic process with edema, pain and redness of the skin.

-“N” in TNM staging system stands for “nodes”.
+"N" in the TNM staging system stands for "nodes".
 This point describes spreading of the oncologic process on the nearby or remote lymphatic nodes.
 Earlier removed lymphatic nodes were investigated under the light microscope, but improvement of technical basis gradually gave the possibility to find out the tiniest changes in the tissues.
-As it is not actually clear, whether such changes are clinically significant or no, doctors take into consideration only focuses of 200 and more oncologic cells or 0.2 and more mm in size.
+As it is not actually clear, whether such changes are clinically significant or not, doctors take into consideration only focuses of 200 and more oncologic cells or 0.2 and more mm in size.
 When such focuses are less than 2 mm in size, they are called micrometastases.